Synthird/trigonometric-reciprocal-identities/lua/README.md

 trigreciprocal.sec(0.0) -- Returns 1 radian as a number.
 ```

-### trigreciprocal.cot(numberinradians: number) | Returns a number in radians
+### trigreciprocal.cot(angleinradians: number) | Returns a number in radians

-Returns the cotangent of numberinradians.
+Returns the cotangent of angleinradians.

 $cot(number) ={{1} \over {tan(number)}}$ or ${cos(number) \over sin(number)}$